ibrahima1289/kura-labs-academy/certifications/comptia-linux+ (XKO-004)/README.md

      ```
      systemctl list-unit-files -at service
      ```
-   * To see the systems that are running;
+   * To see the systems that are running:
      ```
      systemctl list-units -t service --state running
      ```